Crochet Garland: Festive Ideas for Every Season + a Free Bunting Pattern

 Crochet Flag Banner

-A crochet flag banner is the ultimate party decoration and one of the most versatile options in any crochet garland pattern collection.
+A crochet flag banner is the ultimate party decoration and one of the most versatile options in any these garlands collection.
 This design features small triangular or pennant-shaped flags worked in colorful yarn and strung along a cord, much like traditional fabric bunting.
 The flags can be worked in solid colors, stripes, or even feature simple stitched motifs like stars, hearts, or letters to spell out a name or message.
-This makes the flag banner an especially popular crochet garland pattern for birthday parties, weddings, and baby announcements.
+This makes the flag banner an especially popular pattern for birthday parties, weddings, and baby announcements.

 Shell Stitch Ribbon Garland